isomerpages/singapore-customs-cms/news-and-media/circulars/_posts/2022-12-01-file-13 2022 Advisory Accurate Declaration of Permit Types for the Import and Export of Goods Blending.md

 ---
-title: 13 2022 Advisory Accurate Declaration of Permit Types for the Import and Export of Goods Blending
+title: 13/2022 Advisory - Accurate Declaration of Permit Types for the Import and Export of Goods; Blending Activities and Requirements; Flowmeter and Tank Truck Calibration
 date: 2022-12-01
 layout: file
 description: ""